Scrooge’s Irish Garage Pub

 How do you decide between parking your car or building an Irish Pub in your garage?
-With space in their house scarce, these members decided to transform their parking space into an Irish Pub.
+With limited available space in the house, Bill & Kathy J. transformed their parking space into an Irish Pub.
 The resulting entertainment space they created is amazing!
 In their own words, here’s the Irish Garage Pub construction details…

 Dear Easy Home Bar Plans: